excl-networks/missing-strapi-docs/docs/src/guide/diagrams/lifecycle.md

 # Controllers

 Controllers are code that always get executed when a request is made and contain the core logic of any request.
 The core controllers tend to contain the logic to grab data from the database.

+# Destroy

+Code executed when Strapi is stopping

+# Routes

+The routes in strapi is what determines how Koa will route each request this is where you attach policies and middlewares